Getting separated from a pet is immensely stressful. Here are three must-do steps if you have a lost pet.

 Stage 2: When You First Notice Your Pet Is Lost

-- Verify Your Contact information on Your Microchip Registry Account
+- Verify Your Contact Information Where Your Microchip is Registered

 - Tell Friends and Followers on Social Media